message/iata/NL.md

-Published 24.06.2021
+Published 30.06.2021
 1. Passengers are not allowed to enter.
 This does not apply to:
 - nationals and residents of the Netherlands;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See);
-- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland;
+- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
+- passengers arriving from Albania, Aruba, Australia, Bonaire, St. Eustatius and Saba, Chinese Taipei, Curacao, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, St. Maarten, Thailand, USA or Vatican City (Holy See);
 - passengers with a long-term residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden;
 - family members of a national of an EEA Member State or Switzerland; more details can be found at <a href="https://tinyurl.com/j5ycrntc">https://tinyurl.com/j5ycrntc</a>;
-- residents of Albania, Australia, Chinese Taipei, Israel, Japan, Korea (Rep.), Lebanon, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Thailand, USA and Vatican City (Holy See);
 - passengers with a consular, diplomatic, official, service or special passports traveling on duty;
 - passengers with a Schengen visa issued after 19 March 2020 traveling through the Netherlands to another Schengen Member State;
 - merchant seamen;
 - military personnel;
 - students with a proof of admission to a course of study;
 - partners with a completed "Declaration of relationship for COVID-19 entry ban exemption" form, a return onward ticket and proof that they have been in a relationship for at least 3 months with a resident of the Netherlands who is a national of an EEA Member State or Switzerland.
 As well as accompanying children of the partner who are younger than 18 years.
-More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a> .
+More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a> ;
+- effective 1 July 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
+Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
+They must be arriving from a country other than Argentina, Bahrain, Bangladesh, Bolivia, Brazil, Cape Verde, Chile, Colombia, Costa Rica, Dominican Rep., Ecuador, French Guiana, Guyana, India, Maldives, Myanmar, Nepal, Pakistan, Panama, Paraguay, Peru, Seychelles, South Africa, Suriname, United Kingdom, Uruguay or Venezuela.
 2. Passengers are not allowed to transit through the Netherlands to Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) as final destination.
 This does not apply to:
 - nationals and residents of the Netherlands;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See);
 - British nationals;
 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
+- passengers arriving from Albania, Aruba, Australia, Bonaire, St. Eustatius and Saba, Chinese Taipei, Curacao, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, St. Maarten, Thailand, USA or Vatican City (Holy See);
 - passengers with a long-term residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or the United Kingdom;
 - nationals of Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei Darussalam, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Japan, Kiribati, Korea (Rep.), Malaysia, Marshall Isl., Mauritius, Mexico, Micronesia (Federated States), Montenegro, New Zealand, Nicaragua, North Macedonia (Rep.), Palau, Panama, Paraguay, Peru, Samoa, San Marino, Seychelles, Singapore, Solomon Isl., St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, USA, United Arab Emirates, Uruguay, Vanuatu and Venezuela with a note verbale that the country of destination is allowing them to enter;
 - family members of a national of an EEA Member State or Switzerland; more details can be found at <a href="https://tinyurl.com/j5ycrntc">https://tinyurl.com/j5ycrntc</a>;
 - passengers with a long-term "D" visa issued by Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland;
-- residents of Albania, Australia, Chinese Taipei, Israel, Japan, Korea (Rep.), Lebanon, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Thailand, USA and Vatican City (Holy See);
 - passengers with a consular, diplomatic, official, service or special passports traveling on duty;
 - passengers with a visa issued on or after 19 March 2020 by the country of final destination;
 - merchant seamen;
-- military personnel.
+- military personnel;
+- effective 1 July 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
+Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
+They must be arriving from a country other than Argentina, Bahrain, Bangladesh, Bolivia, Brazil, Cape Verde, Chile, Colombia, Costa Rica, Dominican Rep., Ecuador, French Guiana, Guyana, India, Maldives, Myanmar, Nepal, Pakistan, Panama, Paraguay, Peru, Seychelles, South Africa, Suriname, United Kingdom, Uruguay or Venezuela.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
 Tests accepted are: LAMP, MPOCT, NAAT, PCR, RT-PCR and TMA.
 This does not apply to:
 - passengers younger than 13 years;